 You go into a Shyamalan film waiting for the other shoe to drop.
 If the plot seems straightforward and easy to understand, hold onto your hat because two-thirds of the way through the thing, something you never saw coming is going to emerge from the shadows, hitting you over the head with how clever it is.
 It’s the movie equivalent of click bait: You fall for it hard the first time around, but every subsequent iteration leaves you queasy and irritated.

 The surprise plot twist is Shyamalan’s calling card — winking, pedantic, self-serious, intending to teach the audience some larger moral lesson while also engaging their interest enough to stick around to see it come to fruition.
-In honor of his new movie The Visit, where the twist is that the obvious setup actually works, we took a closer look at the twists throughout Shyamalan’s filmography.
+In honor of his new movie Split, we took a closer look at the twists throughout Shyamalan’s filmography.
 How twisty are these twists, really?
 Will anything live up to the standard set by The Sixth Sense?
-To keep things fair, we eliminated movies that he made that don’t include a hoary surprise ending, and ended up with this ranking from worst to best.
+To keep things fair, we eliminated movies that he made that don’t include any kind of surprise ending, and ended up with this ranking from worst to best.

 The Plot: Something in the air is causing mass suicides around the world, starting in Central Park and spreading rapidly throughout the Northeast.
 Science teacher Elliot Moore (Mark Wahlberg) and his wife Alma (Zooey Deschanel) embark on a journey to figure this out.
 It turns out the enemy — plants! — is all around us.